Boss Engira Bhaskaran: Production

-M. Rajesh, after the release of his directorial debut Siva Manasula Sakthi (2009), decided to make his next film with Arya, who appeared in a cameo in Siva Manasula Sakthi, in the lead role.
+After the release of his directorial debut Siva Manasula Sakthi (2009), M. Rajesh decided to make his next film with Arya, who appeared in a cameo in Siva Manasula Sakthi, in the lead role.
 Rajesh said he chose the title Boss Engira Bhaskaran as he felt it was a "common practice to call everyone as Boss these days".
 Arya revealed that the script went through changes during production, with Rajesh eventually opting not to include portions where the lead character's brother gets killed.
 Instead of implementing a revenge script, Rajesh chose to make it a full-length comedy.
 Rajesh cast Nayanthara as the lead actress after being impressed with her performance in Yaaradi Nee Mohini (2008), and Lakshmy Ramakrishnan as Arya's mother after being impressed with her performance in Naadodigal (2009).
 Subbu Panchu sought a role in the film, and was cast as the lead character's brother.

-The film was officially launched on 19 November 2009 at AVM Studios, with principal photography beginning in December first week.
+The film was officially launched on 19 November 2009 at AVM Studios, with principal photography beginning in the first week of December.
 It was shot at various locations including Chennai, Kumbakonam, Mysore, Thanjavur and Trichy.
-Shooting also took place at the Swiss Alps, where some song sequences were picturised.
-Rajesh lauded Nayanthara's dedication to the film and punctuality, contrary to her reputation of being unruly during film shoots, and said the only issue he had with her was that she would often arrive too early, even before the shooting location was ready.
+Shooting also took place at the Swiss Alps, for some song sequences.
+Rajesh lauded Nayanthara's dedication to the film and punctuality, contrary to rumours of her being unruly during film shoots, and said the only issue he had with her was that she would often arrive too early, even before the shooting location was ready.
 Principal photography ended on 3 August 2010 with the completion of a song sequence that was canned at a set erected at Binny Mills near Chennai.
 While Vasan Visual Ventures that produced Arya's Naan Kadavul, produced this film as well, Arya purchased the rights in the midst to release it under his own production banner The Show People.
-The film's distribution rights, however, were later acquired by Red Giant Movies, led by Udhayanidhi Stalin.
+The film's distribution rights, however, were later acquired by Red Giant Movies, then led by Udhayanidhi Stalin.